 A good set of speakers is a must to enjoy music, movies, and games at your PC.
 They add depth and presence to experiences that would otherwise feel tinny and underwhelming on the kind of speakers that ship with pre-built PCs, or even worse, monitor speakers.
 Our favorite PC speakers are the Aperion Allaire speakers, which offers superb sound quality with rich bass and great midrange details, all while sporting Bluetooth and optical connectivity.

+Looking for more other than the Aperion Allaire speakers?
 Check out some of our other speaker recommendations here.

 If you’re a laptop user, then you’ll know that no matter how good the cooling in the laptop itself, it can get toasty.
 That can lead to increased fan noise and reduced performance, and even make it uncomfortable to the touch.
 A decent cooling pad can go a long way to alleviate those issues, and our favorite is the Kootek Chill Mat 5, with its collection of five quiet fans, USB connectivity, and attractive LED lights for those who want it.